BlessYAHU/BlessYAHU/README.md

 ### 💬 Ask me about ...

-•  Front end development with React, Nextjs, Nodejs
+•  Front end development with React, Nextjs, Nodejs.

-•  .NET development in Azure with Azure C#
+•  .NET development in Azure with Azure C#.

-•  Agile methodologies and best practices
+•  Agile methodologies and best practices.

 •  Functional Programming and Category Theory in Javascript.